pletfix/hello-plugin/README.md

 ## Plugin Development

-If you want to write your own plugin, you should create a workbench as follows.
+If you want to write your own plugin, you should create a workbench as follows:

 1. Install a fresh [Pletfix Application](https://github.com/pletfix/app)